ethnt/v1.ethnt.me/README.md

 ### Navigation

-If you name your page "Index", it will not be included in the navigation.
+If you name your page "Home", it will not be included in the navigation.
 This is so there is only one link to the home/index page in the header, the site title.

 ### Meta